Introduction to Backtesting Strategies

 The price of Crude Oil had other plans on the day and fell right through my original entry zone, which prompted me to look for an alternative entry a bit lower.

-Following a set of entry conditions, which are rules based, I did not have a valid entry signal within my entry zone which moved my focus to finding a secondary entry.
-I got that entry after a minor triangle correction appeared on my 5 minute entry chart (results to follow later).
+Following a set of entry conditions, which are rules-based, I did not have a valid entry signal within my entry zone which moved my focus to find a secondary entry.
+I got that entry after a minor triangle correction appeared on my 5-minute entry chart (results to follow later).

 It is important to note that market conditions change all the time and that you should test your strategy in both trending and corrective phases.
 My strategy requires that I identify a trend and trade the end of a correction which makes my strategy particularly useful in all market conditions.